susji/lilmon/README.md

 `<graph-options>` may contain the following `,` separated parameters:

   - `deriv`: The time series is numerically differentiated with respect to time
+  - `no_ds`: The time series is not downsampled at all
   - `y_min=<float64>`: Graph's minimum Y value
   - `y_max=<float64>`: Graph's maximum Y value
   - `kibi` and `kilo`: Y values are rendered with unit prefixes in base-2 or base-10, respectively